ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 <img src="./assets/Add_MapPage_File_ScreenShot.gif"  width="840" height="580">

-- Delete the unneccessary folders and files to make the sample clean, after the cleaning the XamarinFormsSample project should be:
+- Delete the unnecessary folders and files to make the sample clean.
+After the cleaning, the XamarinFormsSample project should be:

 <img src="./assets/Create_App_Template.png"  width="840" height="580">